GauravNayar/Mastermind/README.md

 The final version of the code should be pushed to this repo, and also submitted through Vision, together with the report.

 A test script is available to do unit-testing of the matching function.
-Run it like this
+Run it like this from the command line
-- sh ./test.sh
+ > sh ./test.sh
+To test whether all tests have been successful you can do
+ > echo $?
+which should print `0`.

 If you picked up the `.gitlab-ci.yml` file in this repo, this test will be done automatically when uploading the file and you will get either a Pass or Fail in the CI section of the gitlab-student server.